A theoretical model for power generation via liquid crystal elastomers: Numerical results

-The energy needed to heat the LCE from the nematic to the isotropic phase is assumed $H_{heat}\approx3\cdot 10^{6}$ J/m$^{3}$ \cite[Section~2.3]{Warner:2007:WT}.
-When light instead of heat is absorbed, the required (solar) input is considered $H_{light}\approx 10^{7}$ J/m$^{3}$ \cite{Hiscock:2011:HWPM}.
-The efficiency of the system absorbing heat or light in the three cases when the elastomer is not pre-stretched and when it is a pre-stretched either perpendicular or parallel to the nematic director, are summarised in Figure~\ref{NLC:fig:eff}.
+When light is absorbed, the required (solar) input so that the LCE transitions from the nematic to the isotropic state is assumed $H_{light}\approx 10^{7}$ J/m$^{3}$ \cite{Hiscock:2011:HWPM}, while when the LCE absorbs heat, the energy needed is considered $H_{heat}\approx3\cdot 10^{6}$ J/m$^{3}$ \cite[Section~2.3]{Warner:2007:WT}.
+Then the efficiency of the system absorbing is given by the ratio between the generated output per cycle and the required input.
+For the three cases where the elastomer is not pre-stretched and when it is pre-stretched either perpendicular or parallel to the nematic director, this is summarised in Figure~\ref{NLC:fig:eff}.